Right to Information Day

-- Open Information – expresses the overarching intent of open government and the right to information and how that translates into better outcomes and decisions for government and the community.
+- Open Information expresses the overarching intent of open government; the community’s right to government information and how that translates into greater transparency, accountability and better decision making by government.

-- Open Services – outlines the opportunities available to public sector to deliver services to the community in a more effective and efficient way such as administrative access.
+- Open Services outlines the opportunities available to the public sector to deliver services to the community in a more effective and efficient way, such as administrative access and online services.

-- Open Research – discusses the advantages of making research publicly available and builds on the ‘Open Access’ movement already well established across academia.
+- Open Research discusses the advantages of making research publicly available and builds on the ‘Open Access’ movement.

 The Solomon Lecture